 Susan Ylitalo helps individuals and families with estate planning and estate and trust administration in both New York and Connecticut.
-She assists clients set up estate plans that accomplish their personal goals in a tax-efficient manner.
+She assists clients to set up estate plans that accomplish their personal goals in a tax-efficient manner.
 She also advises individual and corporate fiduciaries in probate proceedings and non-judicial settlements.

 Susan is experienced in working with a broad range of individuals and families in transition, including young couples creating estate plans for the first time and members of senior generations implementing sophisticated wealth transfer strategies to benefit family members and charities.
 She regularly works with clients' accountants, financial planners, insurance professionals and other attorneys and advisors to create and implement estate planning techniques efficiently.

-Active in her community, Susan serves on the board of Domus Kids, Inc., a non-profit serving at-risk youth and their families in Fairfield and New Haven counties.
+Active in her community, Susan served for several years on the board of Domus Kids, Inc., a non-profit serving at-risk youth and their families in Fairfield and New Haven counties.
 At Day Pitney, Susan serves as the Office Managing Partner in Greenwich.
 In addition, she served for three years as chair of Women Working Together (WWT®), a multi-faceted initiative of the firm, focused on the development of women attorneys at the firm.
 She continues to serve on the leadership team of WWT.
-Susan also co-leads an extensive professional development program for associates and counsel.
+Susan also co-leads an extensive professional development program for associates at the firm.

 Prior to joining the firm, Susan clerked for Stefan R. Underhill, United States District Judge for the District of Connecticut.